TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-9.md

   }
 ```

-This separation has the side effect of removing any dependency on viewport size.
+This separation has the side effect of removing any dependency on thumb size.
 The unavailable part of the scroll bar range covered by the thumb is always within the last page, so we don't have to account for it in the logic for the interior pages.
 We just need to map an offset within `pageSize -> renderSize-pageSize` to an offset within `pageSize -> totalSize-pageSize`.
 We again use the trick of shifting everything up by a page so that the expression reduces to a simple scale factor.

 # The Demo